bio-phys/asyncmd/docs/source/api.rst

 sense that every combination of underlying ``trajectory_files`` will give you the same object back even if you instantiate it multiple times, i.e. ``is`` will be ``True`` for the two objects (in addition to ``==`` beeing ``True``).
+Also note that it is possible to pickle and unpickle :py:class:`asyncmd.Trajectory` objects.
+You can even change the filepath of the underlying trajectories, i.e. copy/move them to another location (consider also moving the npz cache files) and still unpickle to get a working :py:class:`asyncmd.Trajectory` object as long as the relative path between your python workdir and the trajectory files does not change.
+Or you can change the workdir of the python interpreter as long as the trajectory files remain at the same location in the filesystem.

 ..
    TODO: reference to the dev section where we explain the two hidden funcs